 It endured for centuries, providing much needed strategic defence during the Middle Ages.
 A period during which a wall was built around the whole town to improve defences against Scottish attackers.
 Later, Newcastle was central to the science and supply of the Industrial Revolution.

 Providing many interesting locations for Newcastle Bed and Breakfast.
 Many innovations and scientific advances are associated with the a few resident luminaries, including Stephenson's Rocket and Charles Parsons' steam turbine.
 The age brought with it a great amount of prosperity.

 Today, the essence of advancement continues in the collaboration with Gateshead to regenerate the North.
 There are also progressive plans to embrace the technological age and turn it into a city of science.
 Whether in town for business or for one of the many cultural or scientific events held in the city, a Bed and Breakfast in Newcastle is good base from where to explore the many local attractions.

-From quiet and secluded lodgings just outside the city centre only a few minutes from the airport, to the centrally located within walking distance of restaurants and shops, there is a Newcastle Bed and Breakfast to cater for every kind of stay and budget.
+From quiet and secluded lodgings just outside the city centre only a few minutes from the airport, to the centrally located within walking distance of restaurants and shops, there is a B&B to cater for every kind of stay and budget.
 Prices vary quite a bit depending on where you stay, but for around £50 you should be able find a good quality room with every amenity and that tempting morning bacon aroma to get you up.